fish-shell/fish-shell/doc_src/language.rst

 To learn more about the ``echo`` command, read its manual page by typing ``man echo``. ``man`` is a command for displaying a manual page on a given topic.
 It takes the name of the manual page to display as an argument.
 There are manual pages for almost every command.
 There are also manual pages for many other things, such as system libraries and important files.

 Every program on your computer can be used as a command in fish.
-If the program file is located in one of the :ref:`PATH <PATH>` directories, you can just type the name of the program to use it.
+If the program file is located in one of the :envvar:`PATH` directories, you can just type the name of the program to use it.
 Otherwise the whole filename, including the directory (like ``/home/me/code/checkers/checkers`` or ``../checkers``) is required.

 Here is a list of some useful commands: